Anjok07/ultimatevocalremovergui/README.md

         - **Note:** If you are unable to open the *'UVR.py'* file, please go to the **troubleshooting** section below.
     - **Note:** All output audio files will be in the *'.wav'* format.

 ## Change Log

 - **v4 vs. v5**
    - The v5 models significantly outperform the v4 models.
-   - The extraction's aggressiveness can be adjusted using the "Aggression Setting".
+   - The extraction's aggressiveness can be adjusted using the "Aggression Setting."
 The default value of 10 is optimal for most tracks.
    - All v2 and v4 models have been removed.
-   - Ensemble Mode added - This allows the user to get the strongest result from each model.
+   - Ensemble Mode added - This allows the user to get the most robust result from each model.
    - Stacked models have been entirely removed.
-     - Stacked model feature has been replaced by the new aggression setting and model ensembling.
+     The new aggression setting and model ensembling have replaced the stacked model feature.
    - The NFFT, HOP_SIZE, and SR values are now set internally.
    - The MDX-NET AI engine and models have been added.
      - This is a brand new feature added to the UVR GUI.
      - 4 MDX-Net models trained by UVR developers are included in this package.
      - The MDX-Net models provided were trained by the UVR core developers
-     - This network is less resource intensive, but incrediblely powerful.
+     - This network is less resource-intensive but incredibly powerful.
-     - MDX-Net is a Hybrid Wavform/Spectrogram network.
+     - MDX-Net is a Hybrid Waveform/Spectrogram network.

 ## Troubleshooting